Forest fire weather index: Individual components

-Usages
+Usage

+The FWI is one of the most used fire indexes worldwide.
+It is used in Europe, North and South America, and in parts of Asia.

 Australia

 The FWI was adapted for use in Australia, with large FWI values most commonly associated with high wind speeds, followed secondly by low relative humidities and then thirdly by high temperatures.

 France

 This index is computed for 40 zones of France, three are in the Landes (département with the biggest forest of France).
 Météo France sends the IFM to civil defense authorities, which allows the prepositioning of men and vehicles, especially air units.
 The computed index is revised every year to take new data into account.

 Canada

 Each provincial forest fire prevention authority is calculating the FWI for the different regions under their jurisdiction.
 The Daily Severity Rating (DSR) is a numeric rating of the difficulty of controlling fires, based on the Fire Weather Index, that is calculated afterward.
 It reflects more accurately the expected efforts required for fire suppression.

 New Caledonia

 A daily fire weather outlook is issued twice a day to alert the fire authority and help local firefighters to get organized.
 Provided information is based on FWI values computed at 20 weather stations representative of the climatic diversity of the country.